City Hall of Ribeirão Preto

 Service

-SECOND DOSE – CORONAVAC – PEOPLE VACCINATED WITH THE FIRST DOSE ON 08/20
+SECOND DOSE PEOPLE – PFIZE IN PEOPLE VACCINATED WITH THE FIRST DOSE ON 6/29